JakeLehle/JakeLehle/README.md

 #### ✨ I’m currently working on and happy to collaborate on ✨:
 * Bioinformatics pipelines including: WGBS, RNA-seq, ATAC-seq, Chip-seq, and/or Hi-C
 * Gene regulatory networks and cell-type analysis from single-cell data sets
-* Analysis of data to determine functionality of non-coding regulatory or repetitive regions in the genome

 <!--
 **JakeLehle/JakeLehle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.